 MSA Mersorb P100 Respirator Cartridge 815368 (pair) for MSA Advantage® Respirators

-5% off– or subscribe and get up to
+— or subscribe and save up to 5%

 The MSA Mersorb P100 Advantage Respirator Cartridge is compatible with Advantage® series air purifying respirator is designed to give protection against chlorine and mercury vapors.
 When used with a P100 prefilter it offers extra protection against all particulates.
 Provide lightweight, low-profile performance.
 Cartridges fit Advantage® 200 LS and 420 half-masks, and 1000, 3000, and 4000 series full-facepiece respirators.
 This respirator cartridge is rendered with a bayonet-style design for quick mounting which locks into place with one twist.

 - Respirator cartridges feature bayonet-style design for quick mounting

 - Cartridges lock into place with one twist

 - Complete range compatible with all MSA Advantage facepieces

 - Combination cartridges deliver protection from both particulate and gaseous contaminants

 - NIOSH 42 CFR84 Approved

 Regardless of facial dimensions and respirator sizing charts, an actual respirator fit test, either qualitative or quantitative must be performed to ensure selection of the correct respirator size.